 Prashant Kishor accused of plagiarising content for 'Baat Bihar Ki' campaign, case filed

-Further investigation in the matter is underway, Singh said.
-Gautam, who hails from the East Champaran district, joined the Congress last year.
-The George Washington University alumnus was earlier associated with city-based think tank ADRI and served as an adviser to Chief Minister Nitish Kumar.
+Further investigation in the matter is underway, Singh said Gautam, who hails from the East Champaran district, joined the Congress last year.
+The George Washington University alumnus was earlier associated with city-based think tank ADRI and worked with Chief Minister Nitish Kumar.

 Kishor had launched his campaign here on February 18, a month after being sacked from the JD(U) headed by Kumar.
 Kishor credited Kumar of achieving much during the 15 years in power but charged him with failure to do enough for a state that still lagged behind the rest of the country on most development parameters.